novice-rb/PRMasterServer/README.md

 5. Run **PRMasterServer.exe +db logindb.db3 +game civ4 +servers master,login,cdkey,list,natneg**

-6. Set up irc server
-6.1.
-Run GSAIRCDTMM, doesnt need no configurationing.
+6. Set up irc server - run GSAIRCDTMM, doesnt need no configurationing.

 7. To join the lobby from the game you need to configure windows/system32/drivers/etc/hosts file (or redirect dead official gamespy server traffick of the game to the server in other ways).
 Will include hosts file for hosts testing, redirecting all to 127.0.0.1.